Data Science in the Age of AI: Is the "Sexiest Job" Still Sexy?

 To thrive in this era, we need to evolve from 'builders of models' to 'architects of value.'
 I see this happening in two dimensions:

-1Building the Tools (The Engineer/Architect Mindset)
+1Building Tools (The Engineer/Architect Mindset)

-Don't just use the AI; improve it.
+Don't just use AI; improve it.

 - •Model Evaluation & Governance: As AI output becomes a commodity, the person who can define what a 'good' result looks like is the most valuable person in the room.
 Focus on specialized evaluation frameworks (like risk-weighting in Finance).